Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ## Optional Tasks

-Here are some ides on how to extend your work.
+Here are some ideas on how to extend your work.
+If you have more ideas, please explain them in your issue/pull request.

 ### VirtualBox